open-feature/open-feature-operator/README.md

 ### Release contents

-- `certificate.yaml` holds the cert-manager manifests used to authorize requests between components
+- `certificate.yaml` holds the cert-manager manifests used to authorize requests between components.
-- `release.yaml` contains the configuration of
+- `release.yaml` contains the configuration of:
-  - `FeatureFlagConfiguration` `CustomResourceDefinition` (custom type that holds the configured state of feature flags)
+  - `FeatureFlagConfiguration` `CustomResourceDefinition` (custom type that holds the configured state of feature flags).
-  - standard kubernetes primitives (e.g. namespace, accounts, roles, bindings, configmaps)
+  - Standard kubernetes primitives (e.g. namespace, accounts, roles, bindings, configmaps).
-  - operator controller manager service
+  - Operator controller manager service.
-  - operator webhook service
+  - Operator webhook service.
-  - deployment with containers kube-rbac-proxy & manager
+  - Deployment with containers kube-rbac-proxy & manager.
-  - `MutatingWebhookConfiguration` (configures webhooks to call the webhook service)
+  - `MutatingWebhookConfiguration` (configures webhooks to call the webhook service).

 ### How to deploy a flag consuming application